duracell80/RTLUtils/Readme.md

 From your PC or Phone's browser via port 2346 for FM station 103.3 ... http://your-pi-ip:2346/103300000/2
 ```

+## IPRadio
+- To find your Pi's Ethernet address use "ifconfig eth0"
+- To find your Pi's WiFi address use "ifconfig wlan0"
+- To listen to 90.3FM over your network in stereo http://your-pi-ip:2346/90300000/1

 ### Use Cases
 This could be useful if you're wanting to listen to an FM station on your phone maybe in VLC without having to use Internet data to do so, using your Raspberry Pi as a conduit.